Amanda Bennett

-Amanda Bennett (born July 9, 1952) is an American journalist and author.
-She was the director of Voice of America from 2016 to 2020, and the current CEO of U.S. Agency for Global Media.
+Amanda Bennett (born July 9, 1952) is an American journalist and author who served as CEO of U.S. Agency for Global Media from 2022 to 2025.
+She was the director of Voice of America from 2016 to 2020.
 She formerly edited The Philadelphia Inquirer and the Lexington Herald-Leader.
 Bennett is also the author of six nonfiction books.

 Early life and education

 Bennett was born in Cambridge, Massachusetts, and was raised in Boonton, New Jersey, where she attended Boonton High School, graduating in 1971.
 She graduated with a degree in English language and literature from Harvard College in 1975, where she was an editor on The Harvard Crimson.

 Career

 Bennett's journalism career began at the Harvard Crimson, where she was an editor.
 Following her 1975 graduation from Harvard College, she worked briefly as a bilingual (French-English) reporter on the Ottawa Citizen in Ottawa, Ontario.
 She had a 23-year career with The Wall Street Journal, which included reporting stints in Toronto, Detroit, Washington, D.C. and three years as bureau chief in Atlanta.
 In 1983, she became the second Wall Street Journal correspondent in China.

 In 1987, she shared with her Journal colleagues a Pulitzer Prize for National Reporting for her work on how public health officials mischaracterized the AIDS epidemic in order to secure more public funding and financial support.
 In 1998, she left the Journal to become a managing editor at The Oregonian, a regional newspaper owned by the Newhouse chain and headed by the pioneer journalist, Sandra Mims Rowe.
 At the Oregonian, she headed the creation of investigative projects.
-Among the projects she led was a year-long investigation of the $1 billion local asset manager, Capital Consultants, that led to the September 2000, suit by the Securities and Exchange Commission against the firm and its principal Jeffrey Grayson.
+Among the projects she led was a year-long investigation of the $1 billion local asset manager, Capital Consultants, that led to the September 2000, suit by the U.S. Securities and Exchange Commission against the firm and its principal Jeffrey Grayson.
 The project was reported by veteran investigative reporters Jeff Manning and Jim Long.
 Bennett also led the Oregonian in an investigation of the Immigration and Naturalization Service that won the paper the 2001 Pulitzer Prize for Public Service.

 In September 2001, she became editor of The Lexington Herald-Leader, a Knight Ridder paper.
 Twenty months later on June 2, 2003, Knight Ridder appointed her the first female editor in the 174-year history of their flagship paper, The Philadelphia Inquirer.
 In November 2006, Bennett stepped down as the Inquirer's editor.